StimuVAR: Spatiotemporal Stimuli-aware Video Affective Reasoning with Multimodal Large Language Models

 To prepare effective affective training, we construct VAR-specific visual instruction data based on the training set of the raw Video Cognitive Empathy (VCE) dataset~\cite{mazeika2022would}, a large-scale viewer-centered video dataset with fine-grained annotations.
 Detailed dataset information is provided in \cref{dataset}.
 Given the strong capabilities of GPT~\cite{brown2020language,achiam2023gpt} for constructing logical reasoning across concepts, we leverage it to generate instructions with causal relationships between videos and the emotions they evoke.

-Due to GPT’s limitation in perceiving large-scale video data, we first employ a vision-language model~\cite{wang2023cogvlm} to produce captions for each sampled frame, ordering them in a format like ``\textit{Frame 1 description:...; Frame 2 description:...}''.
-GPT then takes temporal correlations into account to summarize these frame-level captions, incorporating temporal correlations to produce a coherent video-level caption.
+Due to GPT’s limitation in directly processing large-scale video data, we first employ a vision-language model\cite{wang2023cogvlm} to generate captions for each sampled frame, structuring them sequentially in a format of ``Frame 1 description: ...; Frame 2 description: ...''.
+GPT then processes these frame-level captions, incorporating temporal correlations to produce a coherent video-level caption.
 Compared to directly captioning videos in a single step using a video-oriented MLLM~\cite{Zhang2023VideoLLaMAAI,Lin2023VideoLLaVALU}, this progressive summarization method captures video details and ensures frame-level temporal consistency, thereby mitigating hallucination.

 Next, inspired by~\cite{zhang2024mm}, we prompt GPT to generate a reasoning process of deriving the label from an input.
 Specifically, given the pairs of the video caption \texttt{<Video Caption>} (i.e., the caption of $V$) and the emotional response label \texttt{<Emotion>} (i.e., $Y_E$), we query GPT to explain viewers' emotional responses when they watch the videos.
 This approach enables us to generate detailed video captions along with a structured rationale that explicitly connects viewers' emotional responses to the underlying stimuli.
 Examples of video captions and instructions are provided in Supplementary Material.
 An example of our prompt is shown below, and its output reasoning is denoted as $Y_R$: